AutoNateAI/swe-hackers/apprentice/README.md

-# The Apprentice's Path 🌟
+# The AutoNateAI Apprentice's Path 🌟

 Welcome to the beginning of your journey.